kunstmusik/blue-manual/docs/users/concepts/parameterAutomation.md

 For finer control over the line points, right-click on the parameter line panel when not over an existing line point.
-A popup menu will appear and select \"Edit Line Points\".
+A popup menu will appear and select "Edit Line Points".
 A dialog showing a table of line points with time values in one column and parameter values in a second column.
 The user can then enter in values by text entry.